 To help you prepare a thorough submission, let’s walk through the essential components the FDA expects to see.
 Use this as a checklist to make sure you’ve covered all your bases before you hit “submit.”

-Device Description and Intended Use
+Clearly Describe Your Device and Its Intended Use

 This is the foundation of your entire submission.
 You need to provide a crystal-clear description of your device, including its design, materials, specifications, and how it works.
 The FDA reviewers need to understand your product as well as you do.
 Alongside this, you’ll define its “intended use,” which is a precise statement explaining what your device does and the patient population it’s for.
 This statement is critical because it must align closely with your chosen predicate device.
 Any significant differences in technology or intended use could raise questions about its equivalence and require more extensive data to support your claims.

-Performance Testing and Clinical Data
+Gathering Your Performance and Clinical Data

 Here’s where you provide the proof.
 You must include data from performance testing—like bench, biocompatibility, and sometimes animal studies—to demonstrate that your device is as safe and effective as the predicate.
 The specific testing required depends entirely on your device, the risks it presents, and the claims you’re making.
 While most 510(k)s rely on non-clinical performance data, don’t assume you can skip human studies.
 The FDA can, and often does, request clinical data to address specific questions about performance or safety, especially if your device has new features or uses a different technology than the predicate.

-Labeling and Quality System Information
+Preparing Your Labeling and Quality System Docs

 Your submission must include all proposed labeling, which covers everything from package labels and inserts to your Instructions for Use (IFU).
 This labeling needs to be consistent with your intended use and supported by your performance data.
 It’s also crucial that you have a robust Quality Management System (QMS) in place that complies with the FDA’s Quality System Regulation (21 CFR Part 820).
 While you don’t submit your entire QMS manual with your 510(k), you are attesting that you are in compliance.
 The FDA will verify this during a future inspection, so having your quality system in order from day one is non-negotiable.

-eSTAR Template Requirements
+Meeting the eSTAR Template Requirements

 The days of mailing binders of paper to the FDA are over.
 As of October 2023, all 510(k) submissions must be prepared and sent electronically using the FDA’s eSTAR template.
 The eSTAR program uses a standardized PDF template that guides you through each section of the submission, ensuring you include all the required information in the correct format.
 While it might take some getting used to, this system is designed to improve consistency and completeness, which ultimately helps streamline the review process for both you and the FDA.
 Familiarize yourself with the eSTAR template early to avoid any last-minute technical hurdles.